devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Kinesis

 - In an IoT scenario you can group the requests from API Gateway by streaming the data into an Amazon Kinesis data stream and processing the data in batches using a lambda function.

+## Amazon Data Firehose

+- A fully managed service for delivering real-time streaming data to destinations such as Amazon S3, Amazon Redshift, Amazon OpenSearch Service, and Splunk.
+It can automatically scale to match the throughput of your data and requires no ongoing administration.
+It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
+- Supports data transformation through AWS Lambda.

+## AWS IoT

+- AWS IoT Core is the central component of AWS IoT that provides the communication infrastructure for connecting IoT devices to the AWS cloud.
+- AWS IoT Core Basic Ingest is specifically designed for high-volume data ingestion, allowing devices to publish messages directly to the AWS IoT Rules Engine without maintaining a persistent connection, which helps reduce overhead.

 ## API Gateway